nilseri01/udacity-would-you-rather-react/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
+https://github.com/udacity/reactnd-project-would-you-rather-starter is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.
 For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).